 This is a fairly high interest rate, and on discount terms that are not especially high.
 Consequently, offering a cash discount is not always a good idea for the seller, unless it is severely short of cash.

 To make matters worse, some buyers pay late and still take the discount, so that the seller ends up offering an even higher implied interest rate.
 This can cause continual dickering between the parties, if the seller takes the position that the buyer did not take the discount under the terms offered on the invoice.
+The result may be disputed invoices that remain on the seller's books for quite some time.